AequilibraE/qaequilibrae/docs/source/development/softwaredevelopment.rst

 Translatable Strings
 ~~~~~~~~~~~~~~~~~~~~

-If you are adding or modifying any part of QAequilibraE's code that includes translatable strings, which are the
+If you are adding or modifying any piece of QAequilibraE's code that includes translatable strings, which are the
-strings displayed in the widget windows, please ensure you use the tr function to locate the strings.
+strings displayed in the widget windows, please ensure you use the ``tr`` function to locate the strings.
 This will
 guarantee that the strings are included in our future translations.
-Currently, only classes that use self support
+Currently, only classes that have a ``self`` method
-the localization of strings.
+support the localization of strings.

 ::